 Heavy rains can create "gutters" and washouts in jungle environments.
 A simple slip could send you sliding and tumbling farther than expected.

 When walking through tall grasses, use a hiking pole or stick to prod the ground in front of you.
 Holes, trenches, and even sheer drops can be concealed.

 Use caution when making creek crossings, even if they are shallow.
 Algae can cause rocks to become extra slippery.Continue to 9 of 10 below.

 09 of 10

-Yes, monkeys!
+Yes, monkeys are an actual threat while hiking in Asia!
 They're mischievously entertaining in places like Ubud in Bali, but they can be aggressive on the trail.

 Even if a bite isn't serious, rabies has a zero survival rate, and symptoms don't appear until it's too late.
 If bitten, you'll have to abort your adventure and get to a clinic right away.

 Monkeys have an uncanny sense of smell; any food you are carrying—even unopened—can bring a lot of attention on the trail!
 Immediately drop anything that a monkey grabs.
 Unfortunately, this even applies to the strap of your expensive camera; playing tug-of-war could result in a bite.